Mettak/sdslib/README.md

+# INFO
+This project is currently suspended.
+I'm not planning working on it in early future.
+There is much more better tool called <a href="https://github.com/Greavesy1899/MafiaToolkit" target=_blank><b>Mafia: Toolkit</b></a>, so please, use it instead.

 # sdslib
-<b>sdslib</b> is DLL library written in C# with whose help you can manage SDS files.
-This library gives you ability to create .NET applications for modding games which using <b>The Illusion Engine</b>.
+<b>sdslib</b> is a .NET library written in C# for manage SDS files.
+This library gives you ability to create .NET applications for modding games which are using <b>The Illusion Engine</b>.
 Development of this library requires reverse engineering.

 ## Features
 ### Version 19